Splitties/refreshVersions/docs/index.md

 Gradle multi-module projects are on the rise.

-At the same time, library vendors publish very modularized artifacts.
-On Android for example, the big fat support libraries are dead, and their replacement, `AndroidX`, contains more than 200 different dependencies, grouped in over 70 groups, each having its own version.
+At the same time, library vendors publish very modularized artifacts:
+- On Android, the big fat support libraries are dead, and their replacement, `AndroidX`, contains more than 200 different dependencies, grouped in over 70 groups, each having its own version.
 (AndroidX is only a part of first-party dependencies for Android projects, and third party dependencies can add up.)
+- On the server, many frameworks or library suites offer a high number of artifacts.
+That applies to Ktor, Spring, http4k and others.
+Again, that's not even counting third party dependencies.

 Both trends come with great technical benefits.